• Skip to primary navigation

 Municipio

-Sometimes, the stairs of the Cathedral become the stalls area for concerts and exhibitions.
-In this case, the stage is placed right in front of the Town Hall, that becomes a great background for the show.
+Sometimes, the stairs of the Cathedral become the stall area for concerts and exhibitions.
+In this case, the stage is placed right in front of the Town Hall, which becomes a great background for the show.

-In Via Nicolaci, a cross street of Corso Vittorio Emanuele, you will find Palazzo Nicolaci, the Palace that once belonged to a famous and noble family of Noto and now is owned by the Municipality.
-The visit costs 4 euros per person, you will receive some pieces of information from a guide and also a little brochure to read, that you shall give back at the end of the visit.
+In Via Nicolaci, a cross street of Corso Vittorio Emanuele, you will find Palazzo Nicolaci.
+The Palace once belonged to a famous and noble family of Noto and now is owned by the Municipality.
+The visit costs 4 euros per person.
+You will receive some pieces of information from a guide and also a little brochure to read, which you shall give back at the end of the visit.
 The visit takes a minimum of one hour.
 The palace is really beautiful and you can also enjoy the view from its balconies.

 Noto should be visited during the “Infiorata” in the middle of May.
-During this event, that celebrates the flower blossoming, one of the descending cross street of Corso Vittorio Emanuele is fully covered with flowers.
+During this event, which celebrates the flower blossoming, one of the descending cross streets of Corso Vittorio Emanuele is fully covered with flowers.

-Here is what I saw in occasion of Ferragosto, the celebration of August 15, with the streets covered with coloured salt.
+Here is what I saw on the occasion of Ferragosto, the celebration of August 15, with the streets covered with coloured salt.

 A temporary "painting" made of salt